MariaMarkel/swaglabs/README.md

 # Introduction
 Frontend end-to-end automation test suite for the Swag Labs
-app: test coverage for the core functionality in its business critical areas.
+app: test coverage for the core functionality in its business critical areas using Cypress.

 # Getting Started
 To run tests:
-1. Clone the project
+1. Ensure node.js is installed on your machine (https://nodejs.org/en/download/)
+2. Clone the project by using the following command: git clone git@github.com:MariaMarkel/swaglabs.git (Alternatively, copy the SSH or HTTPS link -> IDE of your choice -> Clone -> paste the link in the URL field)
-2.	npm install
+3. npm install
-3.	npm run test (headed mode) / npm run test:headless (headless mode)
+4. npm run test (headed mode) / npm run test:headless (headless mode)

-To view your run results using Cypress Dashboard:

-1. Go to Cypress dashboard -> log in/sign up

-2. Set up a new project -> get a unique project id & a key

-3. In cypress.json: {"projectId": "yourProjectId"}

-4. Run a command: cypress run --record --key yourKey

-5. Go to Dashboard/Runs -> click the run to see the results

-# Contribute